CZ-NIC/yangson/docs/schemadata.rst

 * :exc:`FeaturePrerequisiteError`: Pre-requisite feature is not supported.
 * :exc:`InvalidFeatureExpression`: Invalid **if-feature** expression.
 * :exc:`ModuleNotFound`: A module or submodule registered in YANG library is not found.
+* :exc:`ModuleNotImplemented`: A module is not implemented in the data model.
 * :exc:`ModuleNotImported`: A module is not imported.
 * :exc:`ModuleNotRegistered`: An imported module is not registered in YANG library.
 * :exc:`MultipleImplementedRevisions`: A module has multiple implemented revisions.